Founded in 2017, Priavoid GmbH is headquartered in Jülich, near Düsseldorf, Germany.

 Director Clinical Research

 Dr. Dagmar Jürgens studied Agricultural Sciences at University of Göttingen (Germany) and subsequently earned her PhD at the University of Gießen.
 She gained experience at national and international levels since 1990, after founding and leading a small and medium-sized biotech enterprise for more than 15 years.
 In 2006 she changed her focus to Clinical Research and Drug Development.
 She furthered her experience in Phase II and III Clinical Trials, whilst working at the German Competent Authority (BfArM) and with international Contract Research Organizations.
 She has been working at the Jülich Research Center since 2011, first at the Technology Transfer Department, and then at the Institute of Complex Systems (ICS-6), where she is the Project Manager for Preclinical and Clinical Research.
+She co-founded Priavoid in 2017 and is since then Director of Clinical Development.

 Dr. Knut Adermann

 Dr. Knut Adermann has more than 20 years experience in peptide therapeutics discovery, translational medicine and clinical development, with a focus on the chemistry, manufacturing and control of novel, peptide active pharmacological ingredients.
 He holds a PhD in organic chemistry and has co-founded several biotech start-ups, pursuing indications in the fields of antivirals and antibacterials.
 He was involved in the successful sourcing of seed and round A financing for various start-up companies and has served as managing and scientific director of these ventures.
 As a consultant in peptide development, he has also supported various preclinical and clinical programs in cardiology, hematology and metabolic diseases.
 He is an author of more than 90 publications and is a co-inventor of numerous internationally filed patents and patent applications.
+He co-founded Priavoid in 2017 and is since then Director of CMC.

 Dr. Gunther Kauselmann